Benefit Fraud Penalties

 - War pension

-However, if you claim any of these benefits and are found guilty of benefit fraud, your other benefits may still be stopped or reduced.
+However, if you claim any of these benefits and are found guilty of benefit fraud or have been charged with a penalty for benefit fraud, your other benefits may still be stopped or reduced.

-If you are convicted of benefit fraud, you will receive a criminal record and, if the offence is particularly serious, you could have your home and possessions confiscated or even face a prison sentence.
+If you are convicted, you will receive a criminal record and, if the offence is particularly serious, you could have your home and possessions confiscated or even face a prison sentence.